brackendev/OpenAI-Pharo/README.md

 **A powerful [OpenAI](https://platform.openai.com/) playground for pro-users and developers.**

+* Chat
-* Interact with unlimited chatbots using different models, programatically and via GUIs.
-Evaluate responses to Pharo objects.
-Export chats as JSON.
+  * Interact with unlimited chatbots using different models
+  * Programatically and GUI
+  * Evaluate responses to Pharo objects
+  * Export chats as JSON
+* Image Generation
+  * Generate images with different sizes
+  * Programatically and GUI
-* Generate images with different sizes, programatically and via GUIs.
-Use images as Pharo objects.
-Export images as PNGs.
+  * Use images as Pharo objects
+  * Export images as PNGs
+* **_Bonus!_**
-* **_Bonus!_** Automatically update Pharo class comments with a generated [Class Responsibility Collaborator](https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card) (based on class definitions and source code).
+  * Automatically update Pharo class comments with a generated [Class Responsibility Collaborator](https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card) (based on class definitions and source code)

 ![](images/screenshot.png)